-In the past, you could clearly tell when you had a cavity filled—the silvery blob on your tooth was a dead giveaway.
+In the past, people could tell when you had a cavity filled—the silvery blob on your tooth was a dead giveaway.
 But these amalgam fillings are a thing of the past.
-Advances in materials and technique enable our Mount Pleasant dental office to provide a better solution for restoring your teeth after cavities.
-Now you and Dr. Gregory can be the only ones who know that you had any sign of tooth decay at all—with tooth-colored fillings in our Mt.
-Pleasant, SC dental office.
-You can restore your tooth’s health and have a smile you’re proud to show off.
+Advancements in materials and techniques enable our dental office to provide a better solution for restoring your teeth after cavities.
+Now, you and Dr. Jeffrey Johnson can be the only ones who know that you had any sign of tooth decay at all.
+With tooth-colored fillings in our Mount Pleasant, SC dental office, you can restore your tooth’s health and have a smile you are proud to show off!
+Call us today.

-Unlike traditional amalgam fillings, which consist of a combination of mercury, silver, tin, and copper, tooth-colored fillings contain no metal.
+Unlike traditional amalgam fillings, which consist of a combination of mercury, silver, tin, and copper, tooth-colored fillings are made from a restorative dentistry matieral that contains no metal.
 The composite resin material uses plastic and fine ceramic particles, making this type much more biocompatible.
 Although not as durable as their amalgam counterpart, tooth-colored fillings bond well to your natural teeth, helping them stay in place much better.

 Although traditional amalgam fillings have their own advantages, they are outweighed by the benefits of tooth-colored fillings.
 These benefits include the following:

 - They look natural.
 Tooth-colored fillings are shaded to match your teeth, creating a seamless result.

 - They shield your teeth from hot and cold.
 Some patients complained of sensitivity to temperatures through their metal fillings.
 Composite resin provides an adequate barrier for your teeth.

 - They support tooth structure and are secure.
 Amalgam fillings do not bond well to teeth, but composite resin does and therefore, can fully restore the tooth’s strength and function.